EDUCBA

 If the result of this calculation is greater than 80000, then the amount should pay.

-• Once the evaluation is started immediately, a dialog box will appear with the applied formula and evaluate button.
-Click on the Evaluate button, the value of the referred cell will be replaced.
-Now the formula will appear as =IF(100*C2>80000, “Pay”, “No”) where the value of C2 will be replaced.
+• Once you start the evaluation immediately, a dialog box displaying the applied formula and an evaluate button will appear.
+Click on the Evaluate button, and the value of the referred cell will be replaced.
+Now the formula will appear as =IF(, 100*C2>80000, “Pay”, “No”), where the value of C2 will be replaced.

 Excel Evaluate Formula 1-4

-• If you continue pressing the evaluate button, then the next step will be performed by replacing the next reference value.
-D2 will be replaced with its value of 789.
+• If you continue pressing the evaluate button, the next step will be performed by replacing the next reference value.
+D2 will be replaced with a value of 789.
 The evaluation formula is changed to

 =IF (100*789>80000, “Pay”, “No”).